rossaddison/yii2-house2house/README.md

 **What is the structure of the database?**

 **InnoDB** using collation utf8mb4_unicode_ci running on mySQL.
 The tables works_salesorderheader and works_salesorderdetails for instance have been built similar to **Microsoft's Adventure Works** making use of foreign keys.
 Yii2 is strong in this regard.
 Therefore Yii2's relations in models are used in many places to help **Eager loading and Lazy loading**.
-The software is quick.

 **How can the package be adapted?**